Codecademy/docs/content/javascript/concepts/type-coercion/type-coercion.md

 ## Boolean Type Coercion

 To explicitly coerce a value into a boolean, the `Boolean()` function is used.
-A value undergoes implict coercion when used in a test expression for a `if` statement, `for` loop, `while` loop, or ternary expression.
+A value undergoes implicit coercion when used in a test expression for an `if` statement, `for` loop, `while` loop, or a ternary expression.
 A value can also undergo implict coercion when used as the left-hand operand to the logical operators (`||`, `&&`, and `!`).

 Nearly all possible values will convert into a `true`, but only a handlful will convert into `false`.
 The values that will become false are: